 The general policies listed below will provide a vision for Chelan County, and provide general guidance for all of its activities.
-In addition, the general policies define the criteria under which cities will be evaluated by Chelan County for consistency with this Plan.

 12.1.1 Flood Hazard Management

 Watersheds do not follow jurisdictional boundaries.
 Actions taken by a city or county in one part of a drainage watershed, whether it be a land-use plan, development permit, or capital improvement project, can affect flood hazard problems experienced by other jurisdictions in the watershed, and can impact valuable ecological resources.
 Actions taken by a city or county can also have positive effects on neighboring jurisdictions.
 Cooperative flood hazard management between counties is supported by Chapter 86.13 RCW.
 Multi-jurisdictional approaches to watershed management can produce a multitude of public and private benefits, including flood risk reduction and improved ecosystem functions and values.